kaboc/pot/README.md

 ## Usage

-Create a pot with the factory that instantiates an object.
+Create a pot with a function that instantiates an object.
+The function is going to be called "factory" in this document.

-A single pot is for a single type, which is different from most of other DI containers.

 ```dart
 final counterPot = Pot(() => Counter(0));